 In the picture above of what I think is an immature Rat Snake, Elaphe obsoleta, (often it's hard to identify immature snakes) you can barely see another adaptation.
 Along the edge and just inside of the mouth, can you see those tiny, white teeth?
 And can you see that the teeth are directed backward?
 This is an adaptation that encourages food entering the mouth to keep going in the right direction -- toward the stomach.
 Since much food swallowed by snakes is still alive and doing what it can to escape, you can imagine how such teeth would help the snake.

 Snakes come in an incredible variety of colors and patterns.
-As is the case with the Western Rattlesnake, Crotalus viridis, shown at the left, often the colors and patterns serve to camouflage the snake.
+As is the case with the Western Rattlesnake, Crotalus viridis, shown above, often the colors and patterns serve to camouflage the snake.
 Other times bright colors and patterns make the snake more clearly visible, so that other animals will see it and stay away.

 Other adaptations are peculiar to individual groups of snakes or species.
 Rattlesnakes have rattles on their tail that can be shaken to make a very loud and disconcerting warning sound.
 North America's two members of the Slender Blind Snake Family burrow beneath the ground feeding largely on termites and ants, and have no eyes which could get dirt in them and aren't useful underground anyway.
 Common Garter Snakes are equipped with glands that exude a very smelly substance when the snake is disturbed.